vmagnin/cairo-fortran/README.md

 ### Other examples

-Theses example use cairo-fortran as a fpm dependency:
+These examples use cairo-fortran as a fpm dependency:
 * https://github.com/vmagnin/hat_polykite
 * https://github.com/vmagnin/von_koch_snowflake
 * https://github.com/vmagnin/penrose_tiling

 ## fpm
-To use cairo-fortran within your own `fpm` project, add the following to your project `fpm.toml` file:
+To use cairo-fortran within your own `fpm` project, add the following dependency to your project `fpm.toml` file:

 ```toml
 [dependencies]